How To Handle User Query Terms Correctly#

 Type: number (int)

-To boost phrase matches higher then normal search terms.
-Phrases can also get automatically created from natural language queries during the query-rewriting stage (Query Processing)
+To boost phrase matches higher than normal search terms.
+Natural language queries can also automatically create phrases during the query-rewriting stage (Query Processing).

 Type: number (float)